 - Becky Funk, DVM MS, Nebraska

 - Tom Furman, DVM, Nebraska

 - Glenn M. Rogers, DVM, MS, President-Elect AABP, Texas

 - David Sjeklocha, DVM, Cattle Empire, Kansas

-Part 1 of this series focused on the most common questions, challenges or sources of confusion among producers.
+Since full implementation of the VFD rules in January, what have been the most common questions, challenges or sources of confusion among your clients?